obadakhalili/erml-docs/docs/guide/index.md

 # Guide

 ::: warning
 This documentation is not aimed at teaching you Entity-Relationship modeling concepts, rather than how to represent them using ERML.
-If you don't know what is Entity-Relationship, you can read about them from [here](https://creately.com/blog/diagrams/er-diagrams-tutorial/#Cardinality_and_Ordinality)
+If you don't know what is Entity-Relationship, you can read about it from [here](https://creately.com/blog/diagrams/er-diagrams-tutorial)
 :::

 # Table of Content